fredarex/covid-19-tracker/README.md

 ![covid (1) (1)](https://user-images.githubusercontent.com/79096562/146999436-89fedc56-04e2-4144-a14d-e65cc2499aad.gif)

-how to install
+## how to install
-. click on the checkfile, then install the package using npm install . enter npx react-native run-android
+. click on the checkfile, then install the package using npm install <br />
+. enter npx react-native run-android